mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ```
 ## Ingesting from a URL list

 Another option for ingesting objects is to use a simple list of remote URLs.
-To use this option, replace the `--target` option with `--url_list`, giving it a value of the absolute path to a list of remote URLs:
+To use this option, replace the `--target` option with `--url_list`, giving it a value of the absolute path to a plain text file containing list of remote URLs:

 `drush --user=admin islandora_remote_resource_batch_preprocess --url_list=/path/to/urls.txt --namespace=foo --parent=islandora:mycollection`